Tipser/slate/source/includes/_tipser-react-elements.md

 Stand-alone `Checkout` react component displayed on one site;

-Modular Checkout component displaying parts of it as different react Components in POS controlled order on different subsites;
+Modular Checkout component displaying parts of it as different react Components in a custom order on different subsites;

 ### Stand-alone Checkout
 To display `Checkout` as **stand-alone component**, all you need to do is to place it in  your code like any other Tipser Elements React components: